khuehuynh-kms/design-system/packages/ui-design-system/README.md

  ## How to use

 #### 1. Import as a normal lib
 This way will add all ui-libs build files into the app build.
-So, we can have many components unused.
+So, we can have many components unused in a bundle.
 No suggestion.

     `import uiLib from 'padi-design-system'`

   #### 2. Import direct the component
 This way will only add the using components into the app build.
-So, we can have many components unused.
 Suggestion

     `import ActionButton from 'padi-design-system/src/elements/ActionButton.vue'`